 5 Broad Categories of Websites

 The technical composition of a website shows what goes into developing and maintaining the website.
-When it comes to the technical nature of all the different types of websites, they can be based on the types of web content, types of web designs, their capabilities, and the tools required to develop and maintain them.
+When it comes to the technical nature of all the different types of websites, they can be based on the types of web content, types of web designs, their capabilities, and the development languages and tools required to develop and maintain them.

 1. Static Brochure Websites: